iferres/MLSTar/README.md

 This R package allows you to easily determine the Multi Locus Sequence Type (MLST) of your genomes.
 It also works as an interface between [PubMLST](https://pubmlst.org/) through their [RESTful API](https://pubmlst.org/rest/), so you don't have to bother downloading and collecting files: the application does it automatically.
 Today the package works in Unix-based systems.

+*Note: cgMLST and wgMLST are not yet fully supported since the RESTful API interphase for theses cases is a little different than the one for the standard 7 loci schemes.
+See [issues#11](https://github.com/iferres/MLSTar/issues/11) for more details.*

 Citation
 --------